 Drying Flower Tips & Shipping

-In the picture is a white rose that was hung in a kitchen, in front of a shaded window.
-It dried with a slight yellowish tint.
+Pictured is a white rose that was hung in front of a shaded kitchen window and dried with a slight yellowish tan tint.

 Once dried, as you handle the petals they can crumble into tiny pieces while others may form into a crushed powder.
 THIS IS OK, I actually crush the petals to create the beads.